 “EDUCATION is the most powerful weapon that can change the world.”
 These words by Nelson Mandela underscore education’s critical role in transforming societies and individuals.
 The path to progress in India is intrinsically tied to providing quality education for all.
-Despite the remarkable strides the nation has made since gaining independence, India continues to grapple with issues of illiteracy and unequal access to education.
+Despite the remarkable strides the nation has made since gaining independence, by either an individual or an NGO, India continues to grapple with issues of illiteracy and unequal access to education.
 A cornerstone of this pursuit of equitable education is the Right to Education Act (RTE), which was introduced in 2009.

 The landmark legislation enshrines the right to free and compulsory education for all children between the ages of six and fourteen.
 It not only aims to provide education but also seeks to ensure that it meets specific quality standards.
 The RTE Act guarantees full-time, equitable, and satisfactory elementary education in formal schools.
 This law recognises education as a fundamental right for every child in India.